Clayoquot protests: Trials

 In August 1994, a British Columbia Provincial Court began the trials of the protestors, with B.C.
 Supreme Court Justice John Bouck overseeing the first round of prosecutions.
 Numerous people from a variety of backgrounds and ages were arrested daily for participating in the protests, and charged with criminal contempt of court for defying an injunction banning demonstrations on company work sites.
 The injunction was obtained by Macmillan Bloedel Ltd.'s logging operations at the Kennedy Lake Bridge, near Clayoquot Sound, stating that no public interference was to be allowed in the areas they were logging.
 Of the 932 people arrested, 860 were prosecuted in eight trials.
 All those prosecuted for criminal intent were found guilty.

 The sentences for guilty verdicts varied greatly, with punishments dependent on an individual's involvement in the protest, as well is if they had previously accumulated a criminal record.
 The sentenced parties faced penalties such as fines, probation and jail sentences.
-The range of jail terms was a suspended sentence, all the way up to six months in jail, while fines ranged from $250 to $3,000.
-The judges included Justice Bouck, Low, Murphy, Drake, and Oliver.
+The jail terms ranged from a suspended sentence, all the way up to six months in jail, while fines ranged from $250 to $3,000.
+The judges included Justices Bouck, Low, Murphy, Drake, and Oliver.
 The lightest sentences were given out by Justice Drake in December, where he gave those found guilty no jail time and $250 fines.
 The first 44 people to be put on trial in front of John Bouck received jail time ranging from 45 to 60 days, and fines of $1,000 to $3,000.
 Justice Low judged the second group with penalties of 21 days in jail or home arrest with a security bracelet for electric monitoring during probation, in some cases allowing a choice between home arrest or jail.
 Many who had the choice decided to do their sentences in jail as an added protest to the issue.